 We have feedback forms for compliments and complaints at reception.
 This can be completed and put in our confidential box at reception.
 You are also welcome to ask our staff for a feedback form if there aren’t any available to you.

 This tab is for those who have completed a referral, and arranged an appointment through headspace Horsham.

-Think of this as a waiting area - get yourself a glass of water (if you'd like), find yourself in a private space, and settle in.
+Think of this as a waiting area - find yourself in a private space, and settle in.
 There are just two steps ahead.